-To enable the backup option in a Postgres cluster, add the property "backup" to its Kubegres YAML, as in the example below:
+Once the PVC is created, to enable the backup feature for a Postgres cluster, add the property "backup" to its Kubegres YAML, as in the example below:

 The above config has the following properties:

-- "backup.schedule: "* */1 * * *" : it schedules a back-up every hour.
+- "backup.schedule: "0 */1 * * *" : it schedules a back-up every hour on the hour.
 Its format follows the standard Cron spec.

 - "backup.pvcName: my-backup-pvc" : the Persistence-Volume-Claim (PVC) defining where the back-up data will be stored.
 A volume backed by a PVC is mounted into the path defined by "backup.volumeMount" (see below).